zionsky-net/turbolinks/README.md

-# Turbolinks is no longer under active development
+# Fork of Turbolinks Public Archive with some patches

 Please note that Turbolinks is no longer under active development.
 It has been superseded by a new framework called [Turbo](https://github.com/hotwired/turbo), which is part of the [Hotwire](https://hotwire.dev) umbrella.